ShauryaParmar2102/Inventory-Management-System-Frontend/README.md

-# 📦 Inventory Management System
+# 📦 Inventory Management System — Frontend

-A full-stack **Inventory Management System** built using React, TypeScript, Node.js, Express and MongoDB.
+The frontend for a full-stack **Inventory Management System**, built with **React, TypeScript and Vite**.

-This project was completed as a learning project to practice working with both the **frontend and backend** of a modern web application.
+This project was completed as a learning project to practice building a modern frontend, managing application state, communicating with a REST API and working with a larger React codebase.

 ---

 ## 📦 About the App

-The **Inventory Management System** is a full-stack web application designed to help manage inventory, stock and sales through one dashboard.

-Users can manage products, categories, brands and sellers, add stock, record purchases and sales, and view sales reports and revenue statistics.

-The application connects a **React and TypeScript frontend** to a **Node.js and Express backend**, with **MongoDB** used to store users, products, inventory and sales data.

-It is designed as an **internal inventory management dashboard** rather than a customer-facing online store.
+The Inventory Management System is an internal dashboard for managing inventory and sales.

+The frontend provides the user interface for:

+- 📊 Viewing inventory statistics
+- ➕ Creating products
+- 📦 Managing products
+- 📥 Adding product stock
+- 🏷️ Managing categories and brands
+- 👤 Managing sellers
+- 🛒 Viewing and managing purchases
+- 💰 Recording and managing sales
+- 📈 Viewing sales reports
+- 💵 Tracking sales and revenue
+- 👤 Managing user profiles
+- 🔐 Registering and logging in

+The frontend communicates with a separate **Node.js and Express REST API**, which handles the application's backend logic and MongoDB database operations.

 ---

-## 🚀 Features
+# 🚀 Features

 - 🔐 User registration and login
-- 🛡️ JWT authentication and protected routes
+- 🛡️ Protected routes
 - 📊 Inventory dashboard
-- ➕ Create products
+- ➕ Product creation
-- 📦 Manage products
+- 📦 Product management
+- 📥 Stock management
-- 🏷️ Manage categories and brands
+- 🏷️ Category and brand management
-- 👤 Manage sellers
+- 👤 Seller management
-- 📥 Add stock to products
-- 💰 Record product sales
-- 🛒 Manage purchases
+- 🛒 Purchase management
-- ✏️ Update inventory information
-- 🗑️ Delete inventory records
+- 💰 Sales management
-- 🔎 Search products and records
+- 🔎 Search and filtering
 - 📄 Pagination
-- 📈 Daily sales reports
-- 📈 Weekly sales reports
-- 📈 Monthly sales reports
+- 🪟 Modals
-- 📈 Yearly sales reports
+- 📈 Sales charts and reports
 - 💵 Revenue statistics
 - 👤 User profile management
 - 🔑 Change password